giaphattram/kafka_python/README.md

 ## Troubleshooting

 There are some scenarios where things don't go as expected.
 This section will go through some scenarios I'm aware of.
+All these scenarios happen on MacOS M1.

 ### Scenario 1: The service script_executor doesn't work